Advanced Management Program: The Global Experience

 In-depth company visits with executive leadership

-Principle candidates for the program are experienced senior executives with a minimum of 20 years of business experience, including five to 10 years in a general management or senior functional role.
-An AMP participant will be poised to or have just taken on enterprise-level responsibilities.
+Principal candidates for the program are experienced senior executives with a minimum of 20 years of business experience, including five to 10 years in a general management or senior functional role.
+A Global Advanced Management Program participant will be poised to or have just taken on enterprise-level responsibilities.
 These high potential executives need to "look over the horizon" and anticipate business challenges and opportunities in a global marketplace.

 The program addresses advanced themes in executive leadership:

 Acquire requisite leadership abilities to foster talent, see beyond the horizon, and identify and articulate a compelling vision.
 Develop the insight and communication skills for collaborating across boundaries.
 Prepare to lead high-performance teams, effective organizations and vibrant communities.